Hello Kitty Island Adventure

 Terrain Pipeline & Biome System

 Developed a custom terrain authoring pipeline enabling artists to rapidly create and iterate on diverse biomes while maintaining performance across all target hardware.
 The system allows lossless toggling between editable and finalized states, dramatically accelerating iteration under aggressive timeline pressure.
-This pipeline enabled rapid creation of distinct environments—from the Spooky Swamp's haunted mansion to Mount Hothead's volcanic caves to Rainbow Reef's underwater zones.
+This pipeline enabled rapid creation of distinct environments—from the Spooky Swamp to Mount Hothead to Rainbow Reef's underwater zones.

 Dynamic Time-of-Day Lighting System

 Architected a localized lighting system supporting seamless transitions during gameplay.
 Different biomes maintain distinct visual identities while players traverse the island without jarring transitions.
-Each region can define unique lighting parameters across the day/night cycle, blending naturally as players move between areas.
+Each region defines unique lighting parameters across the day/night cycle, blending naturally as players move between areas.

 Underwater Rendering Technology

-Created custom caustics and atmospheric fog shaders for underwater zones that gave artists precise control over atmosphere while maintaining target frame rates on older iOS devices like the iPad Mini 4.
+Created custom caustics and atmospheric fog shaders for underwater zones giving artists precise control over atmosphere while maintaining target frame rates on legacy mobile hardware.

 Shader Effect System